kurocodes/Animated-Jumping-Cards-Gallery/README.md

 - 🎴 Showcasing image sets or character art
 - 🛍️ Product galleries with flair
 - 🎨 Portfolios that want a fun entry animation
-- Or anywhere you want to turn “just images” → woah, that’s smooth!” ✨
+- Or anywhere you want to turn “just images” → Whoa, that’s smooth!” ✨